SungardAS/condensation/README.md

   S3 buckets all resources must be in the same region.
 Condensation makes it easy to deploy the same templates and assets to multiple regions and ensure the referencing URLs are correct.
-* With the help of bower, condensation makes it possible to share partials, templates and assets with other projects.

 The first use case replaced `{{s3.awsPath}}` within a `AWS::CloudFormation::Stack` `TemplateURL` value.
 This allowed for self referencing